JL-J/CV/README.md

 #### Excellent communicator

 Throughout my professional life I have gained extensive experience of communicating with a wide variety of people from different backgrounds, including students, academics, politicians, and external stakeholders.
 During my time working as an English language teacher, I developed excellent verbal communication skills and learnt to adapt my language to my audience.
 At the University of East London I gained experience of writing reports and servicing committees which further honed my communication skills.
-Most recently I have continued to develop my written communication skills by [blogging] (https://medium.com/@j.r.lloydjones) about my experience learning to code.
+Most recently I have continued to develop my written communication skills by blogging (https://medium.com/@j.r.lloydjones) about my experience learning to code.

 #### Adaptable and a fast learner

 Whether it's learning a new programming language, working in a different country, or working with a new team, I am quick to adapt to any environment.
 I enjoy the opportunities and challenges that new working environments or projects bring and am undaunted by the unknown.
 [PROVIDE EXAMPLE]

-#### Analytical and creative
+#### Team player with ability to work under own initiative

-#### Team player
+#### Good attention to details

 ## Education